alexacanche/Big-Data-Management/bigdataprinciples1_2.md

 - **Human-fault tolerance.** Since the code was created with this technique errors happened and data was lost.
 The system must be carefully thought out to limit the damage a human mistake can cause.
 - **Immutable data.** Pageview counts were being stored as the core dataset, which was continuously being mutated as new pageviews came in, instead of storing the raw pageview information.

-### 3. What is the Lambda Architecture compared to other data systems (Hadoop, Cassandr, Riak, etc.)?.
+### 3. What is the Lambda Architecture compared to other data systems (Hadoop, Cassandra, Riak, etc.)?.
 Is a merge of all of its propierties and better, such as handle very large amounts of data and parallelize large-scale batch computations on very large amounts of data.

 ### 4. Difference between information and data (write how can you achive data and its relation to data systems).